juavazquez/lightit-challenge/README.md

 #### 1. Run app locally

-Add the properties file in the `/src/main/resources` and name it `application-beta.properties`.
+Place the provided properties file in the `/src/main/resources`.
+It should be named `application-beta.properties`.

 Run the following command to create the development environment using docker.